stanislaw/carrierwave-vips-benchmarks/README.md

 ### Uploaders

-All uploaders, beside uploading original file, have 3 versions to generate.
+Besides uploading original file, each uploader has 3 versions to generate.
 Let's take one of them for example:

 ```ruby